RuthyYao/RuthyYao.github.io/_posts/2024-11-29-Boost-the-Business-Growth-Through-Effective-Campaigns.md

 | Didn't receive impressions             | 56             | 268        | 26.4821                 | 5.5336                   | 1.1848        | 27.2                |

 Customers who received the promotions visited more pages in each visit than customers who didn't receive the promotion (8.6 vs 5.5 page views per visit).
-Customers who received the promotion also purchase more than those who didn't recieved the ad (average 5 cart-add vs 1.2).
+Customers who received the promotion also purchase more than those who didn't receive the ad (average 5 cart-add vs 1.2).
 The purchase conversion rate is substantially higher (85% vs 27.2%).

 Those who click the ad displayed higher page views, cart-add and purchases than those who didn't click the ad.
 Also note 88% of the users who received the promotion clicked the promotion ad with only 12% didn't click.
 This also shows that promotions did draw the attention of the customers.